 Robert Sjöback received his PhD in Physical Chemistry from Chalmers University of Technology, Gothenburg, in 1997.
 Sjöback worked several years with research and product development of PCR and ELISA based kits for food diagnostics.
 Since 2005 he works at TATAA Biocenter responsible for the TATAA Biocenter’s research and product development and as instructor in the company training program.
 Focus of research is on miRNA analysis, both by development of the two-tailed RT-qPCR technique and by participation in miRNA oriented EU H2020 funded research projects.

-Place: The New Athens Metropolitan Hotel, Athens, Greece
+Place: The New Athens Metropolitan Hotel (Athens Marriott Hotel), Athens, Greece

 Date: 18-19th of September 2018